wentout/mnemonica/TypeScript.md

 ```

-And `define` it is indeed have to typed.
-And there is almost no way somebody would be glad reading it's interface if it would.
-Therefore it just checks that provided constructor function is `:NewableFunction` and provided typename is `:string`.
-The rest of typing is on your own.
-You can mark `TypeClass` or `typeClassInstance` with necessary type you wish, and you can pass `this` definition argument to newable function.
-Combining all three you will get all necessary typings.
+And indeed it is necessary to make type annotations for `define`.
+There is almost no way somebody would be glad reading it's interface if it wouldn't be so.
+Therefore it just checks that provided constructor function is `:CallableFunction` and provided typename is `:string`.
+And we can mark `TypeClass` and  `typeClassInstance` with necessary type annotations.
+And we can pass `this` definition argument to constructor function.
+Combining all three we will get all that is necessary for full type annotation.

 ```js